percytran96/percytran96.github.io/README.md

 The one I'm using is [Pixyll](http://pixyll.com/), a very light weight and customizable template.
 I love the speed and simplicity of it.

 # What the site contains
-*My personal infos and way to contact me
+* My personal infos and way to contact me
-*Some live demos of my projects
+* Some live demos of my projects
-*link to my project repos
+* Link to my project repos
-*Random thoughts
+* Random thoughts